An independent distiller and blender that once operated Caol Ila and Tamdhu distilleries.

 Wemyss Vintage Malts Profile

-Wemyss Malts is based in Edinburgh and markets three blended malts, namely Spice King, Peat Chimney and The Hive.
+Wemyss Malts is a family-owned business based in Edinburgh and markets three blended malts, namely Spice King, Peat Chimney and The Hive.
 From the outset, the company has used character descriptors as names for its bottlings.

 Alongside the blended malts is a regularly-changing range of vintage single cask expressions, each bearing the name of the distillery from which the whisky was sourced, along with a descriptor such as Fresh Fruit Sorbet or Wild Berry Spice.
 Wemyss Malts also produces the premium blended Scotch Lord Elcho; while a sister company is responsible for Darnley’s View London Dry Gin and another for Domaine Rimauresq Provencal wines.